How anesthesia circle breathing systems work explained simply

 exp_limb

-In this way, the patient will inspire oxygen rich fresh gas rather than the gases he just expired.
-I will next explain how we will “force ” the patient to breath the way we just discussed.
+In this way, the patient will inspire oxygen-rich fresh gas rather than the gases he just expired.
+I will next explain how we will “force ” the patient to breathe the way we just discussed.

 fresh_inspiration